hoanghapham/music-etl/README.md

 ## What if the data was increased by 100x?

 Currently the pipeline is built purely on Python, and use the SequentialTaskRunner of Prefect.
+For larger data volume, we may need to add some other elements to the pipeline, depending on the use cases.
+For example:
+- Consider storing more data in one big file instead of separating into multiple small files.
+- Consider other format to store the source files before bringing them into Redshift (for example, Parquet).
+May be create external tables to read directly from S3-stored Parquet files instead of loading to Redshift?
-For larger data volume, we may need to build some parts of the ETL in Spark (for example, the staging & analytics transformation steps), or switch to the ConcurrentTaskRunner of Prefect, and run the flow in a stronger EC2 instance.
+- Introduce parallelism: build some parts of the ETL in Spark (for example, the staging & analytics transformation steps), or switch to the ConcurrentTaskRunner of Prefect, and run the flow in a stronger EC2 instance.

 ## What if the pipeline need to be run daily at 7am?